iccycling/blog/content/posts/2025/Beginners-Roadbike-Advice/index.md

 Getting the **right frame size** is crucial.
 A bike that’s too big or too small will be uncomfortable and inefficient.
 If in doubt, most major brands (like Canyon or Giant) offer **online size calculators**.

-One great example of a beginner-friendly setup is the **Canyon Endurace AL with Shimano 105** – modern geometry, solid components, and a trusted manufacturer.
+One great example of a beginner-friendly setup is the **Canyon Endurace AllRoad** – modern geometry, solid components, and a trusted manufacturer.

 ## Buying on a Budget